 John’s Proton Therapy for Prostate Cancer

 Like many Chicagoans, John and his wife like to get away from the cold weather.
 For 10 years, they went to Florida each winter.
 In 2016, the trip almost didn’t happen – John was suddenly facing surgery for prostate cancer.
-But his physician gave him the okay to travel and when he returned, he found himself on a path to proton therapy that would make a mark on his life in unexpected ways.
+But his physician gave him the OK to travel and when he returned, he found himself on a path to proton therapy that would make a mark on his life in unexpected ways.

-“We would talk but they never stopped their functions.
+“We would talk, but they never stopped their functions.
 The work they did, the effort they put into it, was just outstanding,” says John.
 “I don’t know how else to say it.
 They were as concerned with me as they would have been with someone in their own family.”